Skip to contents

 Mapping relative abundance

-# download the yellow-bellied sapsucker data
+# download seasonal relative abundance data

 pattern = "abundance_seasonal_mean")